Gigli Ndefe

 Gigli Nsungani Ndefe (born 2 March 1994) is a professional footballer who plays as a right-back for Slovácko.
 Born in the Netherlands, he plays for the Angola national team.

 Club career

 Ndefe formerly played for Eendracht Aalst, RKC Waalwijk and MFK Karviná.
 Besides the Netherlands, he has played in the Czech Republic.
 On 2 July 2019, he joined Czech club Karviná on a 2-year contract.

 On 13 January 2021, Ndefe signed with Czech club Baník Ostrava on a two-year contract.

+He joined Slovan Liberec on loan until the end of the season on 15 February 2023.

 On 10 July 2024, Ndefe signed a contract with Slovácko until summer 2026.

 International career

 Born in the Netherlands, Ndefe is of Angolan descent.
 He debuted for the Angola national team in a 2–1 2023 Africa Cup of Nations qualification win over Central African Republic on 1 June 2022.